For my local friends. Magpie Makers Market on November 15th, 11:00am-4:00pm!

 I started with heavy weight cotton and vintage linen napkins that I rust dyed.
 I made circular columns by inserting wire into sewn ribs and hand stitched random designs on the surface.
 They made me think of ancient stone monuments.
 I made 5 so far and they were accepted into the current show, 'Play', at the InterUrban ArtHouse in Overland Park.

-And now for something different from me.
+And now for something different from me, 'ArtFully UpCycled'.
 I've had a lot of fun "thrifting" denim jackets lately and up-cycling with discharge and dye.
 This weekend I had my first booth at a local craft fair put on by the InterUrban ArtHouse in downtown OverPark, Kansas.
 I also had some ice-dyed vintage linen napkins and blank note cards printed with my original artwork.
-It was HOT, but I had a blast talking to
+It was HOT, but I h

 I should have posted this last week.
 The Reception on the 21st was a blast.
 I' m a member of the InterUrban ArtHouse and I have a piece in this exhibit titled 'It All Makes Sense in the End'.
 If you scan th QR code you can find it in the catalogue.
 Again, I hope my local friends can find the time to see it.